awaisnisar97/Production-Ready-ECS-Platform-on-AWS/README.md

 Terraform state management:

 - Remote Terraform state stored securely in Amazon S3
-- DynamoDB state locking to prevent concurrent infrastructure changes
+- S3 state locking using Terraform's native lockfile mechanism
 - Encrypted state storage
+- Versioning enabled on the S3 state bucket

 This provides a reliable and collaborative Infrastructure as Code workflow.

 ---